Trams in Asia: South Korea

 The South Korean capital Seoul had trams up until 1968.
 Some of their cars were acquired second-hand from the Los Angeles system.
 The trams were very useful in the Korean War, where half of the trams broke down.
 Trams were also formerly used in Busan until 1968.
 The Wirye Line in Seoul is a future tram line scheduled to open in 2025.

 Lebanon

 Tram networks existed in Beirut under French rule.
 These networks were no longer functional after the Lebanese Civil War from 1975 to 1990.

-Macau

 Malaysia

 The sole tram service in present-day Malaysia operated in George Town, Penang, in British Malaya, between 1906 and 1936; its service was discontinued in favor of trolleybuses (which would in turn be replaced by conventional diesel buses).
 Owing to the relatively early retirement of streetcars in the city, few traces of streetcar infrastructure remain in George Town, with the exception of a stretch of paved-over streetcar railway rediscovered during roadworks in the late 2000s.
 Although talks on reviving the city's tram system have taken place since, none of these plans have materialized.